-Amazon ECS Telegraf Plugin
+Amazon ECS Metrics

-Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that makes running your containerized environment secure, reliable, and available.
+ECS is short for "Elastic Container Service," and Amazon Elastic Container Service (Amazon ECS) is a fully managed container orchestration service that makes running your containerized environment secure, reliable and available.
 It supports serverless options like AWS Fargate and is integrated with a number of Amazon services like Amazon SageMaker, AWS Batch, Amazon Lex, and AWS App Mesh.

 Why use a Telegraf plugin for Amazon ECS?

-In order to maintain a reliable, available and performant instance of Amazon ECS and your other AWS solutions, you need to collect metrics and events from all components of your AWS solution.
-This will allow you to easily pinpoint the area that may be causing a failure.
 The Amazon ECS Telegraf Input Plugin helps you easily pull metrics that let you know how well your Amazon ECS is performing.
 It collects metrics about the cluster, the tasks, memory and cpu consumption and more.
 Pair this with one of the many Telegraf plugins to monitor the application in the containers, and you will gain full visibility into your stack.

 How to monitor Amazon ECS using the Telegraf plugin